Nick-Sigua/Election_Analytics_Sigua/Testing_Narratives.md

 **Test #2**

 As previously described, I will also analyze a second testable implication to demonstrate whether there is further evidence that the data is consistent or inconsistent with the pandemic narrative.
-This test will consist of a chi-squared analysis comparing the differential association of keywords between both candidates in the 2020 election, which is graphed below:
+This test will consist of a chi-squared analysis comparing the differential association of keywords between both candidates' campaign speeches throughout the 2020 election, which is graphed below:

 |  A Comparison of Joe Biden and Donald Trump's Campaign Speeches |
 |:-:|